- LLL Club

 Bob has served as the Food & Beverage Chair of the Cattle Baron’s Ball for six years, the Mental Health Foundation for 12 years, Actors Theatre Board and Circle Theatre Board.
 Bob also serves on the Executive Advisory Board to the American Cancer Society, locally.

 Bob has been on the MHF Board since 2006.
 He is a graduate of Northwood University in Midland, MI with a bachelor's degree in Business Management.
-He has been in the insurance industry since 1985, currently working for global insurance broker Marsh as an account executive in the Grand Rapids office.
+He has been in the insurance industry since 1985, and is a Strategic Account Manager in the Grand Rapids office of global insurance broker Aon Risk Solutions.
 While in college, Bob was also a flight instructor and charter pilot.
-He lives in Rockford with his wife (Diane) and son (John), and also has two daughters (Sara and Jessica).
+He lives in Rockford and has a son (John), and two daughters (Sara and Jessica).

 Erik graduated from Grand Valley State University’s Seidman School of Business where he double-majored in business management and finance.